gwaldron/osgearth/docs/source/startup.rst

     * LevelDB_ - Google's embedded key/value store.
 Include this if you want to build osgEarth's optional "leveldb" cache driver.

+    * Duktape_ - Embedded JavaScript engine.
+Include this is you want to embed JavaScript code in your earth files to control feature styling.

+**Deprecated dependencies**: osgEarth can still use these, but they will probably go away in the future:

+    * V8_ - Google's JavaScript engine.
+Include this if you're a Windows user and you want to embed JavaScript code in your earth files.
+We recommend you use Duktape instead.

+    * JavaScriptCore_ - Apple's JavaScript engine.
+Include this if you're an OSX or IOS user and you want to embed JavaScript code in your earth files.
+We receommend you use Duktape instead.

 **Optional: get pre-built dependencies**